-I want them to feel joyful when they look at their possessions and recognize that having more won’t necessarily make them any happier.
-The fewer things they own, the less they have to pick up and take care of.
+I want them to feel joyful when they look at their possessions and recognize that having more won’t make them happier.
+The fewer things they own, the less they have to pick up, organize, or clean.

 We ask our children to embrace frugality and minimalism.
 We want them to understand the importance of deciding what’s important to them.
 Then we teach them how to search the Internet for deals or use coupons to buy the things they still desire.